cloudfoundry/app-runtime-interfaces-infrastructure/README.md

 ### Destroy the project
+If you have manually set the recommeded ClouSQL instane deletion protection please unset it.

 Since we protect a backup of credhub encryption key (stored in GCP Secret Manager) to fully destroy the project it needs to be removed from terraform state first.

 ```